zandero/rest.vertx/README.md

 Following that each public method must have a **@Path** annotation in order to be registered as a REST endpoint.

+> **NOTE:** multiple identical paths can be registered - if response is not terminated (ended) the next method is executed.
+> However this should be avoided whenever possible.

 ### Path variables
 Both class and methods support **@Path** variables.